-Rich in fatty acids, these seeds contain more omega-3’s than any other vegetarian source.
+Chia seeds are a wonderful food, and healthy Chia Pudding is a fabulous breakfast, as well as a great snack!
+Rich in fatty acids, chia seeds contain more omega-3’s than any other vegetarian source.
 They are also quite high in anti-oxidants, minerals and fiber.
 Further, I find that they are quite soothing for my digestive system (and I’m always looking for a boost in that realm).

 I got the idea for this smooth and tasty recipe from yoga teacher extraordinaire and raw foodie, Jess Price.
 I give her full credit for turning me on to both chia seeds and chia pudding.

-3 cups water
+- 3 cups water

-1 tablespoon vanilla extract
+- 1 teaspoon vanilla extract

-pinch celtic sea salt
+- pinch celtic sea salt

-¼ cup chia seeds
+- ¼ cup chia seeds

 - Place the cashews and water in a vitamix and blend on high speed until smooth